chaiNNer-org/chaiNNer/CONTRIBUTING.md

 ## Core concepts and idea

-Chainner is a visual programming language and development environment.
-Chains (`.chn` files) are programs and chainner's UI is the editor for this programming language.
+ChaiNNer is a visual programming language and development environment.
+Chains (`.chn` files) are programs and chaiNNer's UI is the editor for this programming language.
 The backend is the compiler and executor.
 Nodes are the functions of this language, they take inputs and produce outputs.
 Nodes are implemented as Python functions with extra metadata.
 This metadata is used to display the node in the UI and determine their behavior.
 E.g. type information is used to determine which connections are valid.
 Nodes are structured into categories and packages.
-Chainner uses packages to manage the dependencies of nodes (e.g. pip packages), and categories to organize nodes in the UI.
+ChaiNNer uses packages to manage the dependencies of nodes (e.g. pip packages), and categories to organize nodes in the UI.

 ### Rules for nodes

 While nodes can generally implement whatever functionality you want, there are some rules that nodes must follow:

 -   **Immutability** \
     Nodes are not allowed to modify their inputs.
-This is because chainner will cache and reuse values for performance reasons.
-If a node modifies its input, this will break the cache and cause chainner to produce incorrect results.
+This is because chaiNNer will cache and reuse values for performance reasons.
+If a node modifies its input, this will break the cache and cause chaiNNer to produce incorrect results.

     This is especially important for images, which are passed around as numpy arrays.
 Numpy arrays are mutable, so you need to be careful when working with them.
 If you need to modify an input, make a copy of it first.